Why is AI not a Panacea for Data Workers? An Interview Study on Human-AI Collaboration in Data Storytelling: Introduction

-The responses collected in interviews first confirm and refine the theoretical workflow of data storytelling~\cite{lee2015more} with empirical results.
-The workflow involves three stages, \textit{planning}, \textit{execution}, and \textit{communication}, and eight tasks.
-Then we outline four different roles of AI collaborators and analyze them with the ``agency vs. automation'' framework~\cite{heer2019agency}.
-These roles are \textit{creator}, \textit{optimizer}, \textit{reviewer}, and \textit{assistant} following the order of decreasing AI automation.
-Based on the results, participants' preferences for collaborative tasks and AI roles are summarized.
-Furthermore, we report the participants' reasons why or why not AI is desired in their data storytelling workflows.
-For example, AI was appreciated due to its quick turnover time but criticized for its limited ability to understand humans' contexts.
+Our findings provide answers to these questions as follows: we first summarize participants' workflow of data storytelling, which involves three stages, \textit{planning}, \textit{implementation}, and \textit{communication}, and seven tasks.
+Based on this workflow, we outline four different AI collaborator roles described by participants and participants' preferences around these roles.
+Specifically, these roles are \textit{creator}, \textit{optimizer}, \textit{reviewer}, and \textit{assistant}, in the order of \re{decreasing automation levels of AI}.
+Furthermore, we report the participants’ reasons why or why not AI is desired in their data storytelling workflows.
+For example, AI was appreciated due to its quick turnover time but criticized for its limited ability to understand humans’ contexts.
 To conclude our research, we discuss the implications for future human-AI collaborative data storytelling tool design.
-Furthermore, we examine the generalizability of our findings and propose future directions.

-The contributions of our research include the following: \begin{itemize} \item Characterization of stages and tasks in the data storytelling workflow based on empirical evidence; \item Summarization of where, how, and why (not) users would like to collaborate with AI in their daily data work; \item Suggestions for future AI-powered data storytelling research. \end{itemize}